This is your one-stop resource for everything you need to know about emergency notification systems.

 Emergencies can come from anywhere at any time.
 Any entity with more than a handful of employees should consider an emergency notification system to be an integral part of its business continuity plans.
 For organizations with employees who work remotely, travel, drive, or operate out of various corporate facilities, it is critical they can be reached across multiple channels instantly.

 Emergency notification systems are ideal for businesses, healthcare facilities and hospitals, schools, nonprofits, member organizations, and any other organization that needs a unified communication platform.
 Your communication plans must include every employee, every student, every staff member, every remote worker.
-The best emergency notification software will enable any organization, private or public, to leverage the communication capabilities with any audience quickly.
+The best emergency notification software will enable any organization, private or public, to leverage its communication capabilities with any audience quickly.

 • 50% – IT outages

 • 47% – power outages